 Given the choice of a canceled flight and rebooking within 2 hours OR a 2 hour delay, the customer will choose the delay, due to the perception of more certainty.

 This key finding and the subsequent effort to eliminate cancellations was the start of Delta’s turnaround (Source: “A World Where Flights Aren’t Canceled”: Wall Street Journal, April 2, 2014).
 A few other salient points on the turnaround:

 - Customer Outcome Focus: By focusing on the customer’s desired outcome, ie the certainty of getting to their destination in a known timeframe, Delta was able to achieve best in class results in cancellations, on time arrivals, and baggage performance.
 (Source: Delta Airlines Form 8-K 12/2013).
 Managing customer outcomes is also a major theme of TSIA’s latest book, B4B: How Technology and Big Data Are Reinventing the Customer-Supplier Relationship.

 - Executive Leadership: It took a great deal of courage and leadership on CEO Richard H. Anderson’s part to place such an emphasis on cancellations, which at around 2% of all flights, seemed by many as too small an issue to focus on.
-This reminds me of the courage of a CEO in another worst-to-first story [The Bank], when the idea of improving the customer experience at the branch network was seen as a waste.
+This reminds me of the courage of a CEO in another worst-to-first story [The Bank Case Study], when the idea of improving the customer experience at the branch network was seen as a waste.

 - Co-locating Maintenance and Customer Service: Communication is paramount, especially in large organizations.
 Locating departments in different buildings can lead to sub optimization of the total operation even in this day of constant email, text, video conference etc. With the maintenance department close by, customer service was aware of potential issues and had a say in how to resolve them before they became a big problem.